Adjusting Insulin-to-Carb Ratios NPH

-Allison Husband, RN, MN, CDE, Clinical Nurse Specialist, Diabetes Clinic, Alberta Children’s Hospital
+Allison Husband, RN, MN, CDE (Clinical Nurse Specialist formerly at the Diabetes Clinic, Alberta Children’s Hospital)

 What is an Insulin-to-Carbohydrate Ratio?